Summer Internship Scheme students tackling current issues in healthcare

 Rethinking the female urinal

 Ellie Maccarthy, Product Design student here at Leeds has been tackling the issue of limited access to female urinary incontinence solutions by designing and producing a female urinal, alongside a fellow internship student from Bristol University who specialises in Mechanical Engineering.
 Ellie has explored the usually taboo topic by interviewing an urologist from St. James’s Hospital in Leeds, collecting first-hand patient encounters and looking at current research in this area.
-Find out more about Ellie’s summer internship by visiting her blog.

 Summer Internship student Ellie's sketches to address the lack of female incontinence solutions